grinushka/grinushka/README.md

 <h3 align="center"> Happy to see you on my GitHub Page :wink:</h3>

 <h3 align="center">
-:books: &ensp; I’m learning JS, HTML and CSS using "The Odin Project" curriculum and Open Web Resources.</h3>
+:books: I’m learning JS, HTML and CSS using "The Odin Project" curriculum and Open Web Resources.</h3>

 <h3 align="center" font-style="italic">Hope to find my place in the industry soon!</h3>